-As a child I forced my little sister to sniff the filthy socks I tramped around in for days without a washing.
+As a child I forced my sister to sniff the socks I tramped in for days without a washing.
 I liked to come up with new and degrading ways to make her life miserable.
 Shoving a foot in her face was one of the go-to moves.
 Turning her into my footstool was another.
 If we sat near each other I’d raise a leg to press my foot against her nose, demanding she breathe a heavy breath.
 Sometimes the socks were ripped from misuse or bad shoes and my calloused foot skin pressed into her sniffer.
 When she pushed away my offering I’d unpeel the dirty cotton and throw it at her face; sit up and press the sock to her mouth until she screamed.
 If the thing grew wet I knew she’d had a taste of simulacrum Eucharist.

 I lived in the country and walked around barefoot on summer days.
 I liked the feel of little rocks pressing into my soles, giving me just enough pressure to enjoy the sensation without it turning to pain.
 On hot afternoons the bottoms of my feet burnt and I’d run from pavement to grass to cool them.
 I mowed barefoot so I could pluck blades with my toes and throw them to the motorized wind.
 So I could see what shades of green my skin turned, as if I’d taken a crayon to myself.